mmatthieu1290/socp-lp-solver/README.md

 ## Overview

 socp-lp-solver is a Python package that provides advanced solvers for Support Vector Machine (SVM) optimization problems using Second-Order Cone Programming (SOCP).
-Designed for high-dimensional and large-scale data, it enables efficient, robust, and interpretable machine learning models.
+Designed for high-dimensional and large-scale data, it enables efficient, robust with respecto to noise and interpretable machine learning models.

 **Authors:** Miguel Carrasco, Julio Lopez, Matthieu Marechal